 Check out the renowned Nightingale Breads, which uses a wood-fired oven to produce fragrant European-style loaves and other baked goods.
-Or visit the Tiny Town Café for a cup of coffee and some local conversation.
-And the Forestville Farmers Market is held 3 to 7 p.m. on Tuesdays, May to October.
-South of town, the family-owned Kozlowski Farms produces jams, vinegars, wine jellies and fruit butters, all sold in the original apple-packing house.
-And don’t forget to taste local vintages in Forestville’s tasting rooms and nearby wineries.
+Visit the Tiny Town Café for a cup of coffee and some local conversation, or taste local vintages in Forestville’s tasting rooms and nearby wineries.

 When it's time to eat, dining options in Forestville include burgers, pizza, deli delights, Italian, Mexican, and more.
 Just outside of town, the Michelin-starred Farmhouse Inn & Restaurant offers superb service, a fantastic wine list, and a seasonal farm-to-table gourmet menu.

 Recreational opportunities abound.
 Access the Russian River at Sunset Beach River Park, Steelhead Beach Regional Park, and Mom’s Beach (aka Forestville River Access).
 Explore the waterway with help from Burke’s Canoe Trips, which offers canoes, kayaks, shuttle service and riverside campsites.

 The newly renovated Restaurant at Russian River Vineyards in Forestville is anchored by a very important thing: a culinary garden.
 That's because the eatery showcases spectacular, garden-fresh cuisine...